kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/oft-implementation.md

 ## Overview

-Transferring OFT tokens across chains involves similar steps to the basic cross-chain interaction process.
+Transferring OFT tokens across chains involves similar steps to the simple cross-chain interaction process.
 However, there are specific nuances related to handling fungible tokens and their associated transactions.
 Here's a high-level example of how a user might send OFT tokens from Astar to Ethereum:

 1. The user calls a function in the OFT contract on Astar, specifying the token amount to send and the Ethereum destination address.
 2. The contract debits the tokens from the user's balance on Astar and sends a cross-chain message to the Ethereum contract.